-On Friday, CFPB Director Richard Cordray announced his resignation, and appointed his chief of staff, Leandra English to become Deputy Director.
-Cordray's position is that English will lead the Bureau until a permanent replacement is confirmed by the Senate.
+The day after Thanksgiving, Consumer Financial Protection Bureau Director Richard Cordray announced his resignation, and appointed his chief of staff, Leandra English to become Deputy Director.
+Cordray's position was that English will lead the Bureau until a permanent replacement is confirmed by the Senate.